Personal boundaries: why they’re important for children

 Using the circle of friends to help your child understand personal boundaries

-Once you’ve added people to each of the circles, talk with your child about how your child should behave with people in each circle.
+Once you’ve added people to each of the circles, talk with your child about how they can safely interact with people in each circle.

 You could ask questions like these: